Smoking in South Korea: Smoke-free policies

 Since 1 January 2015, South Korea has completely banned smoking on all bars, restaurants and cafes regardless of size, including any smoking rooms.
 Any spotted smoker must pay fines of 100,000 won and up to 5 million won on shop owners not obeying the law.
 Anyone can report a smoker via calling or sending a text message to a government hotline (in the case of Seoul, the number is 120) with their location address and authorities will raid the reported place, of which a picture of the offending smoker will be taken and fined 100,000 won.
 Disguised authorities also secretly check random places at random times for offending smokers.
 Furthermore, tobacco prices have nearly doubled to an average of ₩4,500 KRW, and it is illegal to advertise misleading claims such as "light", "mild", "low tar" or "pure" on cigarette packs.

-From December 2016, warning photos such as rotten teeth and black lungs will be mandatory on all cigarette packs.
+From December 2016, warning photos such as rotten teeth and black lungs were made mandatory on all cigarette packs.

 Eight out of ten teenagers were found to think they should not smoke by looking at cigarette pack warning pictures.
-According to the Center for Disease Control, 83.1% of teenagers who know cigarette warning pictures responded that they thought smoking cigarettes should not be allowed to smoke.
-The health authorities have announced that they will replace the cigarette warning label in December and will include a picture symbolizing 'carcinogenicity' in cigarette-type electronic cigarette packs.
+According to the Centre for Disease Control, 83.1% of teenagers who know cigarette warning pictures responded that they thought smoking cigarettes should not be allowed to smoke.
+The health authorities have announced that they will replace the cigarette warning label in December and will include a picture symbolising 'carcinogenicity' in cigarette-type electronic cigarette packs.

-Discussion is under way at the National Assembly to pass a law that will raise the prices every year pegged to inflation.
-The government will pass a law in 2015 to completely ban any form of advertising of cigarettes in convenience stores and make it illegal for tobacco companies to sponsor cultural or sport events.
+Discussion is under way at the Parliament to pass a law that will raise the prices every year pegged to inflation.
+The government has passed a law in 2015 to completely ban any form of advertising of cigarettes in convenience stores and make it illegal for tobacco companies to sponsor cultural or sport events.